 They have big plans for the RV Park so feel free to stop by and say hi.
 And of course, camp!

 Located in the small quaint town of Cougar, Washington, on the south side of Mt.
-St. Helens, you will find Cougar RV Park & Campground, a paradise for the outdoor enthusiasts.
+St. Helens, a paradise for the outdoor enthusiasts, you will find Cougar RV Park & Campground.
 There are four lakes within 20 miles or less of the park for fishing and water sports.
 The Ape Caves, the third longest lava tube in the United States, is just a short 7 miles away in the Gifford Pinchot National Forest.
 The forest also offers ample outdoor opportunities: OHV trails, horseback riding trails, hiking trails, mountain climbing, mushroom and huckleberry picking, hunting, snowshoeing and snowmobiling are just a few of the many activities nearby that make this park a great “base camp” for all your outdoor adventures!

-We offer full RV hook-up sites (water, sewer and 20/30/50 amps electric); tent sites (with shared water and electric) and dry cabins (with electric).
+We offer RV hook-up sites (full and partial hookups); tent sites and dry cabins (with electric).
 Sites have picnic tables and firepits.
 Complete bathrooms with full size showers.
 Pets Welcome!

 The closest access to Yale Reservoir (boat ramp and day use area) is less than one mile from the campground.
 The main attraction at this reservoir is Kokanee.
 Although there are four boat ramps on the reservoir, the water level fluctuates making access by boat difficult at times.